Behind each of those reports is a child whose life has been changed forever.

 In under a year we had an incredible 46,000 signatures – and government launched the Online Harms White Paper in April 2019.
 But the proposed bill still hasn’t passed – and children still aren’t safe from online grooming.

-We're so close – help us pass the Online Harms Bill
+We're so close - help us pass the Online Safety Bill

-But the Online Harms Bill still hasn’t been published – and tech companies still aren’t protecting their young users.
+But the Online Safety Bill still hasn’t been published – and with police recording over 10,000 online child sex offences in 2019/20 alone – tech companies still aren’t doing enough to protect their young users.

 Simple steps to keep children safe online

 1. NSPCC estimates are based on the latest police recorded crime figures available (1 April 2019 – 30 June 2019) for England and Wales for Obscene Publication offences and Sexual Grooming offences.
 There was a combined average of 89.8 offences a day.